-- 1. The graduates will be able to understand the fundamental concept, principle and application of earthquake engineering. - 2.
+- 1. The graduates will be able to understand the fundamental concept, principle & application of earthquake engineering. - 2.
 The graduates will be able to understand response spectrum analysis to determine structure response and design earthquake forces. - 3.
 The graduates will be able to understand the codal provision for earthquake resistance design of structures as per Indian standard.

-Origin of earthquake, Engineering geology of earthquakes, faults, Propagation of earthquake waves, quantification of earthquake, (magnitude, energy, intensity of earthquake) Measurement of earthquake (accelerograph, accelogram, recording and analysis of earthquake records) seism city of the world.

-Determination of magnitude, epicenter, epicenter distances, focal depth, focal mechanism, seismic zones in India
+Basic Concepts : Origin of earthquake, quantification of earthquake, (magnitude, energy, intensity of earthquake) Determination of magnitude, epicenter, epicenter distances, focal depth, seismic zones in India.